 Converting cropped land to perennial forages, which results in increasing the carbon dioxide stored in the soil as organic matter.
-Some form of locking the land into forages for a time may be necessary.
+Some form of locking the land into forages for a time was thought to have been necessary.

 Progress has been difficult, and the offset value small.
 Development has been stopped.
+ALUS programs in certain Alberta counties offer other incentives for forages, and other programs exist or are in development: